 Teacher 3: Classroom Management

-Finally, I interviewed Amanda Koonlaba who is a Certification Program coach and author for EdCloset.
+Finally, I interviewed Amanda Koonlaba who is a Certification Program coach and evaluator.
 She also runs her own successful blog and is a teaching artist for Mississippi.
 Previously, Amanda has taught both elementary general education and K-5 art.

 Our conversation centered around tools and techniques for classroom management for all teachers.
 Amanda pointed out that classroom management isn’t a “fix it and forget it” issue for teachers.
 It’s something that constantly needs attention and revision based on the students in your room.